sol-namoo/Javascript-Algorithm-Study/안태경/1주차/section6.md

 ---

-## 04. Frequency Counter / Multiple Pointers - areThereDuplicates
+### 연습 04.
+Frequency Counter / Multiple Pointers - areThereDuplicates

 Implement a function called, areThereDuplicates which accepts a variable number of arguments, and checks whether there are any duplicates among the arguments passed in.
 You can solve this using the frequency counter pattern OR the multiple pointers pattern.